PubliusVergiliusMaro/CryptoApp/README.md

 ### Converter
 In the navigation menu, you can access the Converter page.
 By default, the converter displays Bitcoin as the currency to convert from and Ethereum as the currency to convert to.
 The currency data for the converter is obtained from CoinCap.

 On this page, you can convert various cryptocurrencies and view brief information about their price changes.
 Enter the amount you want to convert in the provided text box, and the converted value will be displayed.
-This feature allows you to compare the value of different cryptocurrencies in USD.

 Enjoy using CryptoApp to explore cryptocurrency information and perform conversions!